Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

 If you have either a Homeowners Association (HOA) or CCR’s (Covenants, Conditions and Restrictions) you are required to research what those requirements are.
 Those regulations should have been given to you when you purchased the home.
 If not, contact your HOA.
 If no HOA is active, then contact the Salt Lake County Recorder’s office at (801)468-3000 or at the following website https://secure.utah.gov/hoa/index.html.
 Ask them for the CCR’s recorded on your subdivision plat map.
 Herriman City does not have information about, nor do we enforce any HOA or CCR requirements.

 Plan review will take approximately 10-15 business days, after which we may call with corrections that will need to be made to your plans.
-After the plans have been approved, we will call or email that the permit is ready to issue.
+After the plans have been approved, we will email that the permit is ready to issue.
 The permit fee for fences is $94.47.
-Checks should be made payable to Herriman City.
-Payments less than $1,000 can also be made with a Visa, Mastercard or American Express.
+Payments may be made by phone, (801)446-5323, with an electronic check or by Visa, Mastercard, Discover, or American Express.

 Be sure to call Bluestakes before you dig at (800)662-4111 (www.bluestakes.org).